Untamed Beauty at the Edge of the Earth

 YOUR ACCOMMOdATION

-You’ll be staying at Hotel Ponta Delgada in the centre of Ponta Delgada and 2 minutes walk to the sea.
+You’ll be staying at Ibis Styles Hotel in the centre of Hobart.
 You will be staying in a twin room with private bathroom.
 Private rooms are available on request for a supplemetal cost.
-There is a hearty breakfast included in the price.
+There is an option to buy a hearty breakfastat the hotel.
 There is also Wi-Fi, a swimming pool, garden, restuarant, hair dryers and laundry (paid).

-Just got back from an incredible week in the Azores with Trailmates Adventures and I can honestly say it was one of the best holidays I’ve had.
-Hiking every day took us to places I never would have found on my own, from misty crater lakes to hidden waterfalls and wild coastal cliffs.
-The best part was that I didn’t have to think about a thing because transfers, daily pick-ups, and even tips on where to eat in the evenings were all taken care of.
-It meant I could simply focus on enjoying the walks and the company.
-Our guide had such a genuine love for the island, sharing stories and local traditions along the way, which made the experience feel even richer.
-The free day was a nice touch too as I spent it soaking in hot springs and wandering through Ponta Delgada’s colourful streets.
-If you want a holiday that’s both active and easy, this is the way to do it.
+Just got back from an amazing week in Tasmania with Trailmates Adventures and it was honestly one of the best holidays I’ve had.
+Every day’s hike revealed a different side of the island, from wild coastal headlands and white sandy bays to mossy forests and alpine peaks.
+The best part was that I didn’t need to worry about a thing because all the transfers, daily pick-ups, and even tips on the best spots to eat in the evenings were already sorted.
+That meant I could simply enjoy the trails and the company.
+Our guide’s passion for Tasmania really came through as they shared stories about the landscapes and local history, making each walk feel even more special.
+The free day was a great balance too as I spent it exploring Hobart’s markets and relaxing by the waterfront.
+If you’re after a holiday that feels adventurous but effortless, this is the perfect choice.

 Spots Are Limited.
 Secure Yours Today.